Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 From September until the end of October, Maan Farms has a corn maze which can be fun.
 From late September until the end of October it also has a Pumpkin Patch where you can pick out your own Halloween pumpkin, and in October in recent years it has had both a Flashlight Corn Maze and Haunted Corn Maze.

-In 2022 there were also three other haunted attractions.
-The Way Down was where guests wore a hood and entered an underworld-themed area.
+Last year there are also two other haunted attractions.
+The Way Down is where guests wore a hood and entered an underworld-themed area.
 Homestead was a full contact experience with an AirBnB theme.
-There was also a Midway with carnival-style entertainment.

-The family-friendly corn maze and Pumpkin Patch ran from September 17th until the end of October in 2022.
-The Haunted Corn Maze and other scary Halloween attractions ran from September 24th until October 31st in 2022.
-2023 details are TBC as of late August.
+The family-friendly corn maze and Pumpkin Patch ran from September 14th until November 3rd in 2024.
+The Haunted Corn Maze and other scary Halloween attractions ran from September 27th until November 3rd last year.
+2025 dates should be similar.

 Tips & Advice